-45. Moreover, no arbitration provision in any of the Plaintiffs' employment contracts and/or CBAs with RCCL expressly call for arbitration of class action employment-related claims.
-Aggrieved parties cannot be forced to submit class action disputes to arbitration unless there is a contractual basis for concluding that the aggrieved parties agreed to do so.
+44. Aggrieved parties cannot be forced to submit class action disputes to arbitration unless there is a contractual basis for concluding that the aggrieved parties agreed to do so.
 Stolt-Nielsen S.A. v.
-AnimalFeeds Int'l Corp., 559 U.S. 662, 684-87 (2010) ("[A] party may not be compelled under the FAA to submit to class arbitration unless there is a contractual basis for concluding that the agreement to authorize class-action arbitration, however, is not a term that the arbitrator may infer solely from the fact of the parties' agreement to arbitrate. . . . class-action arbitration changes the nature of arbitration to such a degree that it cannot be presumed the parties consented to it by simply agreeing to submit their disputes to an arbitrator.") (emphasis in original).
+AnimalFeeds Int'l Corp., 559 U.S. 662, 684-87 (2010) ("[A] party may not be compelled under the FAA to submit to class arbitration unless there is a contractual basis for concluding that the party agreed to do so . . .
+An implicit agreement to authorize class-action arbitration, however, is not a term that the arbitrator may infer solely from the fact of the parties' agreement to arbitrate. . . class-action arbitration changes the nature of arbitration to such a degree that it cannot be presumed the parties consented to it by simply agreeing to submit their disputes to an arbitrator.") (emphasis in original).

-46. Here, because there is no contractual provision in any written agreement between Plaintiffs and RCCL to submit employment-related class action disputes to arbitration, Plaintiffs Class Action lawsuit filed in this Court is proper.
+45. Here, because there is no contractual provision in any written agreement between Plaintiffs and CELEBRITY to submit employment-related class action disputes to arbitration, Plaintiffs Class Action lawsuit filed in this Court is proper.
 See id.